 All employees are charged a campus access fee (parking permit fee) of \$50 per year, valid from September 1st through August 31st.
 A \$2.09 fee will be deducted from each semi-monthly payroll on a pre-tax basis.
-The parking permit decals will be mailed to your home address, which can be updated in ACES.
+The parking permit decal will be mailed to your home address, which can be updated in ACES.

-Parking permit decals must be displayed in the lower corner of the vehicle's windshield.
+Parking permit decals must be displayed in the lower corner of the vehicle's windshield to park in designated faculty lots.
 A parking permit decal displayed in any other manner will be considered invalid.
 While purchase of a parking permit decal does not guarantee a parking space on campus, it does provide authorized parking on any Alamo Colleges District campus as long as the permit is properly displayed.